Gamified ADHD tests can skew your patient’s results

 QbTest and QbCheck don’t have elements of gamification but are instead designed to measure attention and impulsivity accurately with motion tracking.
 To find out more about how our standardized technology can help your service and aid in diagnosing patients with greater confidence, complete the form below and we’ll get back to you in a couple of days.

-the risks of using ADHD tests without FDA clearance in your service.
+Get further insight into the risks of using ADHD tests without FDA clearance in your service.

-Complete the form below to speak to our expert team about integrating our ADHD tests into your service
+Speak to our expert team about integrating our ADHD tests into your service

 =